adamszymanowski/lp3thw/readme.md

 `python3 ex26.py test.txt`

 ### Exercise 46 - setup virtual environment - check skeleton directory
+Instead of `venv` virtual environment I'm using a Docker image for running the `projects/` as `python 3.10` and above breaks things.

+I'm leaving instruction for `venv` anyway, for sake of it:

+**OBSOLETE**

 Under Windows (PowerShell):
 1. `cd projects`
 2. `mkdir venv`